O2X was founded by three Navy SEALs with a shared desire to serve others.

 Kevin Dautel is an O2X Assistant Instructor.
 Kevin is also a Castleton University graduate with a Bachelor's Degree in Exercise Science.
 Currently Kevin is a Crossfit Level 2 coach out of Marlborough, MA.
 He conducts classes in Olympic Weightlifting, Gymnastics and Crossfit.
 Kevin coaches classes from 2-20 individuals, assessing proper form, mechanics and loading.
 Coaching includes 1 on 1 consultations about goals and habits.
 Mobility and strength balance assessments to develop a program based on findings.
 He has run an "Independence class", a class offered to seniors 65 and over, instructing them in functional movements, alleviating pain from previous injuries, nutrition choices and restoring functionality outside the gym.
 He has had the opportunity to coach and program for multiple gymnasts, hockey players, olympic lifters and many novice lifters over the last 6 years.
 Throughout his coaching career he has attended many workshops such as Powermonkey Fitness Camp under David Durante and Chad Vaughn, both who are olympians in their sports.
 Powermonkey features top level coaches in weightlifting, gymnastics, programming, pre and post workout mobility and Business of Excellence Seminar.
 Kevin has worked with ActiveLifeRx an organization of Chiropractors and Physical Therapists to help better assess and create programs for athletes that have struggled with shoulder, hip, knee and low back injuries.
 Workshops include hands-on training to help make better decisions for athletes and a more accurate understanding of flexibility and mobility and how movement impacts injury and performance.
 His passion is helping people get better everyday and pushing them towards their goals.

-Kent Bultemeier is a certified athletic trainer who has a history of working with tactical, college, and professional athletes.
+Kent Bultemeier is an O2X Injury Prevention Specialist.
+Kent is a certified athletic trainer who has a history of working with tactical, college, and professional athletes.
 Kent has furthered his education through NASM, National Academy of Sports Medicine, as a corrective exercise specialist and performance enhancement specialist.
 Kent graduated from Purdue University, in 2009, with a degree in Athletic Training.
-During the summers Kent did professional football internships with the Tampa Bay Buccaneers and the Philadelphia Eagles.
+During the summers, Kent did professional football internships with the Tampa Bay Buccaneers and the Philadelphia Eagles.
 Following Kent’s undergraduate work he accepted a graduate assistant position at Iowa State University.
 While studying for his Master of Education, Kent worked as the wrestling and golf athletic trainer.
 Outside of coursework Kent would provide preventative, emergency, and rehabilitative medicine to the wrestling and golf programs.
 The opportunity for Kent to further his academic and clinical education while working and traveling directly with a sports team was a great building block.
-After graduate school, Kent accepted an athletic training position at the United State Military Academy working with West Point’s wrestling and men’s soccer programs.
-While in New York Kent also assisted Army’s medical staff with football and baseball coverage.
+After graduate school, Kent accepted an athletic training position at the United States Military Academy working with West Point’s wrestling and men’s soccer programs.
+While in New York, Kent also assisted the Army's medical staff with football and baseball coverage.
 In 2011, Kent left West Point and moved to Tucson where he pursued a full time football opportunity at the University of Arizona.
 While at Arizona, Kent implemented movement screens and injury prevention into rehabilitation.
-In 2016, Kent moved to Centennial, CO to work with tactical athletes; and joined the wellness department at South Metro Fire Rescue located just outside of Denver, Colorado.
-At South Metro he is responsible for the rehabilitation and treatment of injuries that occur both online and offline.
-He also is working to improve current injury prevention tactics already implemented by the department.
-In his free time Kent enjoys spending time with his wife, KellyAnne, and his two dogs, Drew and Harry.
-Being new to Colorado he is looking forward to taking on new outdoor adventures.
+In 2016, Kent moved to Centennial, CO to work with tactical athletes.
+He joined the wellness department at South Metro Fire Rescue located just outside of Denver, Colorado.
+At South Metro, he is responsible for the rehabilitation and treatment of injuries that occur both online and offline.
+He is also working to improve current injury prevention tactics already implemented by the department.
+In his free time, Kent enjoys spending time with his wife, KellyAnne, and his two dogs, Drew and Harry.
+Being new to Colorado, he is looking forward to taking on new outdoor adventures.

 Brandon Haney is an O2X Assistant Instructor.
 He is also a graduate of the Virginia Military Institute and has served as a fireman since 2009.
 Throughout his fire service career he has provided care as a paramedic, operated as a back step on suppression apparatus, worked as the Driver/Pump Operator, and acted as a fill-in officer.
 Currently, he is assigned as an Engine Company Officer with Stafford Fire and Rescue in Virginia.
 Prior to his most recent assignment, Brandon served two years in the Basic Training Division instructing and managing Recruit Fire Academies.
 It was here that he developed a passion for all things health and wellness.
 In 2017 he certified as a Strength and Conditioning Specialist through the NSCA so that he could better serve the tactical athlete community.
 Brandon was exposed to O2X in 2018 and began contracting as a Workshop Assistant in 2019.
 His favorite O2X pillar is Thrive.
 He believes this area is typically overlooked but is critical for success in all other areas of fitness and performance.
 O2X has impacted him most significantly in the areas of sleep performance and mindfulness.